 I blame my fascination with getting glimpses into other people's homes on my mother.
 She (and I and my sister) is what she calls “nibby.”
-It's a term passed down from her West Virginlinaia-born father, and basically just means “nosy” or “inquisitive.”
+It's a term passed down from her West Virginia-born father, and basically just means “nosy” or “annoyingly inquisitive.”

 It's why I peruse real estate listings online even when I'm not house-hunting; why I've toured stately homes, mansions, and castles everywhere from Montana to England; and probably has had something to do with my obsession with shows like “Downton Abbey.”

 So yes, I'm a little bit nibby when it comes to seeing how other people live.

 But one place that invites this sort of nosy-ness, and actually kind of encourages it?
 The Biltmore Estate in Asheville, North Carolina.

 The Biltmore Estate was built between 1889 and 1895 by George Washington Vanderbilt II, of the prominent Vanderbilt family (who owned various shipping and railroad companies).
 The house was opened up to visitors by George's daughter Cornelia in 1930 as a way to help the estate (and the city of Asheville) weather the Great Depression.

 The Biltmore is still owned and run by George Vanderbilt's descendants, and is fascinating to visit.

 Before we get into my tips for visiting the Biltmore, though, here are some more fun facts about the house:

 - George Vanderbilt chose Asheville as the location of his “country house” because he was frequently accompanying his mother to the area for lung treatments and fell in love with the mountains.